getsentry/rfcs/text/0088-fix-memory-limitiations-in-session-replays-access-pattern.md

 **Proposal**

-The current aggregation query is the appropriate way to model the data.
-However, the range we allow it to scan is too large.
+The number of rows aggregated can be reduced by restricting the maximum time range we query over.
 For select queries the backend can issue multiple queries on subsets of the range.
 For example, if we assume that no sort value was provided or that the sort value was applied to the timestamp column then the back end can transparently query a subset of the window attempting to populate the result set without querying the entire range.

 **Drawbacks**